LukeEmmet/GemiNaut/README.md

 # Building and development

-The GemiNaut solution references and uses the [SmolNetSharp] (https://github.com/LukeEmmet/SmolNetSharp) client library project, which needs to be checked out into a sibiling folder, e.g.
+The GemiNaut solution references and uses the [SmolNetSharp] (https://github.com/LukeEmmet/SmolNetSharp) and [SelfCertSharp](https://github.com/LukeEmmet/SelfCertSharp) client library projects, which need to be checked out into a sibiling folder, e.g.

 ```
 projects\GemiNaut
 projects\SmolNetSharp
+projects\SelfCertSharp
 ```

 # Screenshots